Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 Hand-crafted attacks involve designing adversarial prompts to exploit specific vulnerabilities in the target LLM.
 The goal is to craft word/phrase combinations or structures that can bypass the model's safety filters while still conveying harmful requests.

 \textbf{Scenario-based Camouflage} hides malicious queries within complex scenarios, such as role-playing or puzzle-solving, to obscure their harmful intent.
-For instance, Li et al. \cite{li2024cross} instruct the LLM to adopt a persona likely to generate harmful content, while \textbf{SMEA} \cite{zou2024system} places the LLM in a subordinate role under an authority figure. \textbf{Easyjailbreak} \cite{zhou2024easyjailbreak} frames harmful queries in hypothetical contexts, and \textbf{Puzzler} \cite{chang2024play} embeds them in puzzles whose solutions correspond to harmful outputs. \textbf{Attention Shifting} redirects the LLM’s focus from the malicious intent by introducing linguistic complexities. \textbf{Jailbroken} \cite{wei2024jailbroken} employs code-switching and unusual sentence structures, \textbf{Tastle} \cite{xiao2024tastle} manipulates tone, and \textbf{StructuralSleight} \cite{li2024structuralsleight} alters sentence structure to disrupt understanding.
+For instance, Li et al. \cite{li2024cross} instruct the LLM to adopt a persona likely to generate harmful content, while \textbf{SMEA} \cite{zou2024system} places the LLM in a subordinate role under an authority figure. \textbf{Easyjailbreak} \cite{zhou2024easyjailbreak} frames harmful queries in hypothetical contexts, and \textbf{Puzzler} \cite{chang2024play} embeds them in puzzles whose solutions correspond to harmful outputs.
+Drawing on psychometric principles, Wen et al.~\cite{wen2024evaluating} proposed attacks such as Disguise, Deception, and Teaching to elicit implicit biases by constructing specific psychological scenarios. \textbf{Analyzing-based Jailbreak (ABJ)}~\cite{lin2024llms} transforms harmful queries into neutral analytical prompts, manipulating the model's reasoning chain to induce unsafe responses.
+Other studies have also leveraged psychological concepts, employing techniques like disguise, deception, and teaching to reveal implicit biases from a psychometric perspective~\cite{wen2024evaluating}. \textbf{Attention Shifting} redirects the LLM’s focus from the malicious intent by introducing linguistic complexities. \textbf{Jailbroken} \cite{wei2024jailbroken} employs code-switching and unusual sentence structures, \textbf{Tastle} \cite{xiao2024tastle} manipulates tone, and \textbf{StructuralSleight} \cite{li2024structuralsleight} alters sentence structure to disrupt understanding.
 In addition, Shen et al.~\cite{SCBSZ24} collected real-world jailbreak prompts shared by users on social media, such as Reddit and Discord, and studied their effectiveness against LLMs.

 \textbf{Encoding-Based Attacks} exploit LLMs' limitations in handling rare encoding schemes, such as low-resource languages and encryption.
 These attacks encode malicious queries in formats like \textbf{Base64} \cite{wei2024jailbroken} or low-resource languages \cite{yong2023low}, or use custom encryption methods like ciphers \cite{yuan2023gpt} and \textbf{CodeChameleon} \cite{lv2024codechameleon} to obfuscate harmful content.